Doing great keyword research is like being a fisherman. Reeling in the big profits takes knowledge, a Speedo, and a thermos.

 It doesn’t give you exact keyword suggestions like FreshKey or Ubersuggest, but it actually takes it a step further and suggests more synonyms and variations than many other tools available.

 Is it accurate?
 Sort of.
 I always tell people to take the suggested keyword stats with a grain of salt.

 Here’s how to find it.
 Log in in to your AdWords account and go to the Tools and Analysis tab:

 Ahhh yes...
 Of course I could never forget WordStream’s very own keyword tool for both SEO and PPC keyword research.

 The WordStream keyword tool allows you to target certain niches (groups of related keywords), gives you further suggestions, and also allows you to group them based off of a common theme for easy ad group launches.

-This keyword research tool gives you 30 searches for free, after that you’ll have to sign up for their PPC Advisor to use it additionally.
+This keyword research tool gives you 30 searches for free, after that you’ll have to sign up for their WordStream Advisor to use it additionally.

 Hidden bonus?
 You get a free 7-day trial on top of the 30 free searches you already did!

 This might not be the best and most fruitful keyword research tool but it allows you to see what meta keywords your competitors could be using to try to rank organically.

 Since I use Google Chrome as my browser, it’s super simple to right-click on a site and select “View Page Source.”